-UPDATE: As of September 30, 2020, the CARES Act will come to an end.
-But by executive order, the president has extended student loan payment relief.
-That means student loan interest will still be deferred for three more months, until 12/31/2020.
+UPDATE: As of September 30, 2020, the CARES Act ended.
+But by executive order, the president extended student loan payment relief.
+That means student loan interest will still be deferred until 12/31/2020.
 Read about it here.

 Student loans.
 Ugh.
 Just the thought of them probably fills you with dread.
 And now, as we try to navigate through a global pandemic and the unemployment rate is through the roof, you may be wondering how you’re going to keep food on the table, let alone make those student loan payments.

 Maybe you’ve heard, but you might not have to pay on your student loans right now because of the coronavirus.
 But wait a second—don’t start shooting off the confetti cannons just yet.

 If there’s one thing you already knew, it’s that student loans are no joke.
 And neither is this virus.
 But you want to make sure you’ve got all the facts and you’re thinking long term before you make any rash financial decisions.
 Here’s what you need to know about the CARES Act and how it affects you paying off your student loans.

 As soon as everything began shutting down in an effort to slow the spread of COVID-19, the economy started to take a big hit.
 So, the president signed the Coronavirus Aid, Relief, and Economic Security Act (aka the CARES Act) in late March as a way to help keep Americans and businesses afloat as we ride out this pandemic.